PostgREST/postgrest-docs/docs/install.rst

     heroku login --interactive

-2. Create a new Heroku app using the PostGREST buildpack:
+2. Create a new Heroku app using the PostgREST buildpack:

   .. code-block:: bash